craigrbarnes/trajectory-demo-harp.gl/README.md

 # Plotting trajectories using harp.gl

-This tutorial plots trajectories as lin e from a local geojson file using harp.gl.
+This tutorial plots trajectories as line from a local geojson file using harp.gl.

 harp.gl is a beta product and we are always looking to improve it with your feedback.
 For any comments, suggestions, or bug reports, we encourage you to create an issue on the harp.gl GitHub repository

 ### Setup